Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: Weather-specific Approaches

 \textit{\underline{Prior-based Methods:}} \cite{kim2015multi} proposed a multi-frame de-raining algorithm using a motion-compensated non-local mean filter for rainy video sequences. \cite{santhaseelan2015utilizing} introduced a method to Utilize local phase information to remove rain from video.
 Islam \textit{et al.} \cite{9656178} proposed a video de-raining considering the visual properties of rain streaks.

 \textit{\underline{Learning-based Methods:}} Mi \textit{et al.} \cite{mi2016image} developed an image fusion-based video de-raining method using sparse representation.
 A progressive subtractive recurrent lightweight network is proposed in \cite{9645369}.
 Further, multi-patch progressive neural network is presented in \cite{10122854}.
 Semi-supervised approach with dynamical rain generator is proposed in \cite{9577812}.
 Yang \textit{et al.} \cite{yang2019frame} proposed a two-stage recurrent network with dual-level flow regularizations to perform the inverse recovery process of the rain synthesis model.
 Yan \textit{et al.} \cite{yan2021self} proposed a self-alignment network with transmission-depth consistency.
+Zhang \textit{et al.} \cite{9706330} introduced enhanced spatio-temporal interaction learning for Video Deraining.
 Wang \textit{et al.} \cite{wang2023unsupervised} presented a novel approach by integrating a bio-inspired event camera into the unsupervised video de-raining pipeline, which captures high temporal resolution information and model complex rain characteristics.
 A hybrid transformer with global and local representations is developed in \cite{mao2024aggregating}.
 Lin \textit{et al.} \cite{lin2024nightrain} introduced nighttime video de-raining method with adaptive rain removal and adaptive correction.
 Wu \textit{et al.} \cite{wu2024rainmamba} proposed an improved state space models based video de-raining network (RainMamba) with a novel Hilbert scanning mechanism to capture sequence level local information.
 Semi-supervised state-space model with dynamic stacking filter is proposed by Sun \textit{et al.} \cite{Sun_2025_CVPR} for real-world video de-raining.